martindale/coalescent/README.md

 Any object that implements `info`, `error`, and `warn` methods.
 Defaults to `console`.

+## Events

+### peerConnected

+Emitted when a new peer (either inbound or outbound) is connected.
+Passes peer socket object to handler.

+### peerDisconnected

+Emitted when an existing peer (either inbound or outbound) is disconnected.
+Passes peer socket object to handler.

+### error

+Emitted when an error occurs.
+Passes the error object to handler.

 ## Middleware and Plugins

 Coalescent aims to provide an un-opnionated framework, letting you build atop